Anti-Aging Injections From Our Expert Team

 Botox® treatment is comfortable and very convenient.
 Appointments can usually be completed in under half an hour and you will not have to take any time off of work afterwards.
 Most people who have Botox® injections can resume all of their normal activities immediately.

-During your appointment, Dr. Wilson or his PA Sarah will mark the planned injection sites.
-Then, they will cleanse your skin.
-Once appropriately prepped they will inject Botox® into the small muscle groups responsible for creating crow’s feet, frown lines and forehead wrinkles.
+During your appointment, Dr. Wilson will mark the planned injection sites.
+Then, he will cleanse your skin.
+Once appropriately prepped our team will inject Botox® into the small muscle groups responsible for creating crow’s feet, frown lines and forehead wrinkles.
 Within three to fourteen days after your appointment, you’ll notice your forehead and orbital region becoming smoother and more youthful.

 If you like the results of your treatment, our team will work with you to develop a personalized follow-up plan.
 The effects of Botox® last for about two to three months, so most patients prefer to schedule regular appointments to maintain their results.